JulianKlug/stroke-receptive-fields/README.md

 --> Add this point data can be uploaded to a remote server
 1. skull_strip/skull_strip_wrapper.py : batch skull strip native CTs of multiple patients and segment CSF
+2. Unless Perfusion maps are to be excluded, follow the steps in 3.2
-2. matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
+3. matlab/perfCT_coregistration_wrapper.m : coregister perfusion CT to betted native CT
-3. matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI (if this needs to be reprocessed, step 2. also needs to be done again)
+4. matlab/perfCT_normalisation_wrapper.m : normalise perfusion CT and native CT to CT_MNI (if this needs to be reprocessed, step 2. also needs to be done again)

 ##### 3.2 Perfusion maps
 Map order: Tmax, CBF, MTT, CBV